jetfirephp/routing/readme.md

 	// If you use template engine library, you can use this to render the view
 	// See the 'Integration with other libraries' section for more details 'viewCallback'       => [],

+	// If you want to add a dependency injection container for your controllers constructor or method
+	// for example if your controller 'HomeController' method 'log' method require a class like this : public function log(Request $request)
+	// by default :
+	'di'                => function($class){
+	                            return new $class;
+	                       },

 	// See the Named Routes section for more details 'generateRoutesPath' => false,